How to Invest in Bonds in Kenya in 2026?

 Don’t Underestimate Inflation’s Effect on Your Returns

-While bonds offer fixed income, inflation can reduce the real value of your earnings over time because it causes the change in interest rates.
+While bonds offer fixed income, inflation can reduce the real value of your earnings over time because it causes a change in interest rates.
 Bonds become unprofitable when the fixed interest on bonds is lower than the current interest rates in the market.

 Conclusion: Take Action Now—Start Your Journey Towards Safe and Profitable Bond Investments Today!